 Students are required to provide the OT Department with evidence of personal international health insurance that is valid during the duration of the fieldwork experience.
 The personal international health insurance must minimally cover expenses associated with emergency medical evacuation of the exchange visitor to his/her home country.
 Additionally, students must purchase and provide evidence to the OT department professional liability insurance that will cover them internationally.
 And finally, students must purchase and provide evidence of trip insurance in the event of a trip cancellation due to the above or other unforeseen circumstances.
 Students are also expected to comply with any international travel regulations, rules and policies (i.e. VISA).
-All cost associated with international fieldwork experiences are the responsibility of the student.
+All costs associated with international fieldwork experiences are the responsibility of the student.

-Level I Fieldwork: Students who complete an international level I fieldwork must comply with all level I requirements described above.
+Level I Fieldwork: Students who complete international level I fieldwork must comply with all level I requirements described above.
 International level I fieldwork must be supervised by qualified personnel.
-This may include but is not limited to currently licensed or otherwise regulated occupational therapists, occupational therapy assistants, psychologists, physician assistants, teachers, social workers, nurses and physical therapists.
+This may include but is not limited to currently licensed or otherwise regulated occupational therapists, occupational therapy assistants, psychologists, physician assistants, teachers, social workers, physicians, speech-language pathologists, nurses and physical therapists (C.1.10).

-Level II Fieldwork: Students who complete an international Level II fieldwork must be supervised by an occupational therapist that graduated from a program approved by the World Federation of Occupational Therapists and has a minimum of 1 year of experience in practice
+Level II Fieldwork: Students who complete an international Level II fieldwork must be supervised by an occupational therapist who graduated from a program approved by the World Federation of Occupational Therapists, or otherwise regulated in the country in which the students are completing fieldwork and has a minimum of 1 year of experience in practice (C.1.13.).